-ClearBridge also provides private client separate account investment advisory services directly to clients or through its affiliate, Franklin Templeton Private Portfolio Group, LLC (f/k/a Legg Mason Private Portfolio Group, LLC) ("FTPPG").
+ClearBridge also provides private client separate account investment advisory services directly to clients or through its affiliate, Franklin Templeton Private Portfolio Group, LLC ("FTPPG").
 Private clients may have their accounts invested in a single strategy or in multiple ClearBridge strategies, including taxable and non-taxable fixed income, tailored to a client's specific needs.
 Private client management allows for the management of one account in multiple investment styles, rebalancing based on client needs, responsiveness to tax considerations and coordination of tax-sensitive selling.
 Although we generally follow specific investment strategy models, private clients can have these models modified to meet specific income requirements and restrictions on certain securities and industries.